pelodelfuego/bt-kde/README.md

 This experiment highlight the versatility of BallTree which allow bunch of application with a custom metric.
 (PS: it is awesome !)

-We can also note that unlike sklearn implementation,<br>
-It is possible to use different bandwidth on each dimensions.
+We can also note, it is possible to use different bandwidth on each dimensions.<br>